greenroadmaster/blog/content/post/AfternoonMusic/englishmaninnewyork.md

 ---
-title: Dream by The Cranberries
+title: (music)Dream by The Cranberries
 description: This is documents of Music
 featuredImage:
 toc: true